-Methods and apparatus, including systems and computer program products, to acquire potential paraphrases from textual input.
+Methods and apparatus, including systems and computer program products, acquire potential paraphrases from textual input.

-In one aspect, textual input is received, a first map is generated, where the key of the first map is an ngram identified in the textual input and the value associated with the key of the first map is a unique identifier, a second map is generated, where the key of the second map is an anchor identified from the ngram and the value associated with the key of the second map is one or more middle portions associated with the anchor, and a third map is generated, where the key of the third map is a potential paraphrase pair identified from the middle portions and the value associated with the key of the third map is the one or more unique anchors associated with the potential paraphrase pair.
+In one aspect, textual input is received, a first map is generated, where the key of the first map is an ngram identified in the textual input and the value associated with the key of the first map is a unique identifier, a second map is generated, where the key of the second map is an anchor identified from the ngram and the value associated with the key of the second map is one or more middle portions associated with the anchor.
+A third map is generated, where the key of the third map is a potential paraphrase pair identified from the middle portions.
+The value associated with the key of the third map is the one or more unique anchors associated with the potential paraphrase pair.

-I’ve provided a fairly simple description of one process that could be used to identify paraphrases, but the patent includes more details on how paraphrases might be identified, including the use of Dates and Named Entities preceeding sentences or sentence fragments that might be identified as paraphrases.
+I’ve provided a fairly simple description of one process that could be used to identify paraphrases.
+Still, the patent includes more details on how paraphrases might be identified, including the use of Dates and Named Entities preceding sentences or sentence fragments that might be identified as paraphrases.

-For instance, the soviet troop withdrawl mentioned above happened in 1989, and it’s not uncommon to see something like the following on a web page:
+For instance, the soviet troop withdrawal mentioned above happened in 1989, and it’s not uncommon to see something like the following on a web page:

 - 1989 – Soviet troops pulled out of Afghanistan